kohki-ha/C-SISTEMA_DE_CADASTRO/README.md

 # Registratoin and Login System in C

-Artist and song registration system with login developed in C.
+Artist and song registration system with login.

 ## 🎯 Objective
 Apply knowledge of algorithms and programming logic in the C language to make a registration system, in which: